BoiseState/string-constraint-solvers/README.md

 		-Z3-str: https://sites.google.com/site/z3strsolver/ (First version was used in thesis.)

 	3. Compile SolverInterface/src/analysis.SolveMain into SolverInterface/bin
-	4. The runSolver.sh script runs the inputted solver on all graphs.
+	4. The runSolver.sh script runs the inputted solverType on all graphs.
 Example usage ./runSolver.sh estranger

-The current "Parser.java" file, will use the given solver to check if each branching point is "SING" or a singleton branching point, if the true branch is satisfiable, if the false branch is satisfiable, and if the branching point is disjoint.
+The current "Parser.java" file, will use the given solverType to check if each branching point is "SING" or a singleton branching point, if the true branch is satisfiable, if the false branch is satisfiable, and if the branching point is disjoint.

 V1: Contains EStranger, graphs (including extras not used in the thesis), and the framework to read and parse the graphs.